dahas/node_pwa_boilerplate/Readme.md

 ### Enable offline usage

 The nice thing about a PWA is that you can use it offline like any other native app.
 But you have to cache all the files you need in a special way.
 You can do this with a so-called ServiceWorker.
 You can activate the ServiceWorker in "src/register.js" by uncommenting the relevant code.
 The ServiceWorker file containing the caching functions is located in the "public" folder.

+In this context, it is important that the cache is refreshed when changes are deployed.
+To make this happen increase the version number in the 'package.json' file on the root level.
+Finally you have to install the updated ServiceWorker with the developer tools of your web browser.
+Check out the application tab.